-The Company has no exposure to credit risk relating to these cash deposits as at: 31st March 2019 and 31st March 2018 b Market Risk b(i) Foreign currency risk management
+The Company has no exposure to credit risk relating to these cash deposits as at: 31st March 2021 and 31st March 2020.

+b Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises of three types of risks: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
 Financial instruments affected by market risk include loans and borrowings and deposits.